tai1nguyen/dnd-gadgetzan-gazette/overview.md

 # Introduction
 ![Gadgetzan Gazette](references/images/gadgetzan-gazette.jpg =200x){.float-right}
 Rising out of the northern deserts, a vibrant city, stands against the blistering heat.
-Gagetzan is the capital of business and trade to artisans and merchants of any race.
+Gagetzan is the capital of business and trade to artisans and merchants everywhere.

 Some of the best engineers, miners, and alchemists ply their trade here.
 The people here believe in profit above loyalty, thus Gadgetzan is considered neutral territory in any large-scale conflict.
 Anyone with a fat wallet or services to offer is welcomed in Gadgetzan.

-The **Gadgetzan Gazette** campaign setting module provides information and reference material on the busy desert city of Gadgetzan.
+The **Gadgetzan Gazette** module provides information and reference material for running a game in the busy desert city of Gadgetzan.
 Characters adventuring through it will have to navigate the city's tumultuous environment.
-Maybe they'll make a name for themselves amongst the rabble or an enemy of one of the ruling gangs.
+Maybe they'll make a name for themselves amongst the riff and rabble or become an enemy of one of the ruling gangs.
 Anything is possible in Gadgetzan, the City of Opportunity.

 ## Background
 The bustling town of Gadgetzan has ushered in a new era of trade, but the city’s success has led to its unfortunate occupation by some rather unruly denizens, each with their own agendas.
-Crime families vie with the City Watch for control of the streets, each led by a powerful figurehead pulling the strings from the shadows.
+Criminal organizations and crime families alike vie with the City Watch for control of the streets, each led by a powerful figurehead pulling the strings from the shadows.

 Nestled deep in the desert, the port town of Gadgetzan was a haven for shady dealings and rule-bending trade, its locals and visitors showing no favoritism toward any government body outside its own.

 With the construction of its new port, trade boomed in Gadgetzan.
 The influx of trade stuffed the coffers of those on the ground floor of the development of new Gadgetzan.
 Everyone who was anyone wanted a piece of the action, using all the tricks up their sleeves to get the upper hand.
-Organized crime developed as the power struggle began to grow in the now bustling Gadgetzan—it was no longer the sleepy city it once was!
+Organized crime developed as the power struggle began to grow in the now bustling Gadgetzan!

 ## Life in Gadgetzan
 City-based adventures can be challenging to run. especially if your player characters are inclined to wander.
 Keeping the characters in Gadgetzan, where the action is, requires that they feel at home.
 To that end, here are some points to keep in mind: